agordon16/Amazon_Vine_Analysis/README.md

 ## Results
 * How many Vine reviews and non-Vine reviews were there?
     * 21 Vine reviews
-    * 7910 non_Vine reviews
+    * 7910 non-Vine reviews

 * How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?
-    * 11 5-star reviews by Vine participants
+    * 5-star reviews by Vine participants = 11
-    * 4502 5-star reviews by non-Vine participants.
+    * 5-star reviews by non-Vine participants = 4502

 * What percentage of Vine reviews were 5 stars?
    * 52.38%